Ven1204/phone-catalog-app/README.md

 # phone-catalog-app

+for phone-catalog-api
-In the project directory(phone-catalog-api), you can run:
+In the project directory, you can run:

-npm run dev
+npx json-server -p 8000 -w data/db.json

 Runs the app in the development mode.
 Open http://localhost:8000/phones to view it in your browser.